-Figure 3 plots the probability that a TCP connection is active, as a function of the length of persistent timer $T_p$ , in cases where there are various parameter sets of $rtt_c$ , $p_c$ , $rtt_s$ , and $p_s$ .
-Here we set $rto_c = 4 rtt_c$ , $rto_s = 4 rtt_s$ , and h = 0.5, the packet size to 1460 KBytes, and f to 12 KBytes based on the average size of Web documents reported in [14].
+Figure 2 plots the probability that a TCP connection is active, as a function of the length of persistent timer $T_p$ , in cases where there are various parameter sets of $rtt_c$ , $p_c$ , $rtt_s$ , and $p_s$ .
+Here we set h to 0.5, the packet size to 1460 KBytes, and f to 12 KBytes based on the average size of Web documents reported in [8].
 These figures reveal that the utilization of the TCP connections is very low, regardless of the network conditions (RTTs and packet loss ratios on links between the proxy server and the client host/the Web server).
 Thus, if idle TCP connections are maintained at the proxy server, a large part of the resources at the proxy server are wasted.
 Furthermore, we can see that utilization increases when the persistent timer is short (< 5 sec).
 This is because the smaller $T_p$ value can prevent situations from emerging where the proxy server's resources will be wasted.

-That is, one solution to this problem is to simply discard HTTP/1.1 and to use HTTP/1.0, as the latter closes the TCP connection immediately after document transfer is complete.
-However, as HTTP/1.1 has other elegant mechanisms, such as pipelining and content negotiation [26], we should develop an effective resource management scheme for it.
-Our solution is that when resources become shorthanded, the server intentionally closes persistent TCP connections that are unnecessarily wasting them at the server.
+One solution to this problem is to simply discard HTTP/1.1 and to use HTTP/1.0, as the latter closes the TCP connection immediately after document transfer is complete.
+However, as HTTP/1.1 has other elegant mechanisms, such as pipelining and content negotiation [2], we should develop an effective resource management scheme for it.
+Our solution is that as resources become limited, the server intentionally closes persistent TCP connections that are unnecessarily wasting them at the server.
+We will describe our scheme in detail in the next section.